Amy-L-Adams/kakariki/SNPCalling_AA.md

 ```
 module load Stacks/2.52-gimkl-2020a
-#process_radtags -P   -p run2/ -o ./samples/ -b barcodes_AA.txt -e pstI -r -c  --inline-inline # NO -q often used for process-radtags gives me an error because of it, but no worries, cutadapatalready took care of this. ##this needs to be run on each run separately so the two .fastq files for each run should be in different folders.
+## NO -q often used for process-radtags gives me an error because of it, but no worries, cutadapatalready took care of this.
+##this needs to be run on each run separately so the two .fastq files for each run should be in different folders.
 process_radtags -P   -p ../raw_samples/run1/ -o ../samples1/ -b barcodes_LD.txt -e pstI -r -c  --inline-inline
+#process_radtags -P   -p ../raw_samples/run2/ -o ../samples2/ -b barcodes_AA.txt -e pstI -r -c  --inline-inline
+#process_radtags -P   -p ../raw_samples/run3/ -o ../samples3/ -b barcodes_AA.txt -e pstI -r -c  --inline-inline
-#process_radtags -P   -p ../raw_samples/run2/ -o ../samples2/ -b barcodes_AA.txt -e pstI -r -c  --inline-inline  ##run in my different run sub-folders so each run is run separaetly with the correct barcode file.
+#process_radtags -P   -p ../raw_samples/run4/ -o ../samples4/ -b barcodes_SS.txt -e pstI -r -c  --inline-inline

+##run in my different run sub-folders so each run is run separaetly with the correct barcode file.
 Created a script (demultiplexing.sl to run this - run from scripts folder.
 Needed to make "samples" directory first manually before running the script).

-#process_radtags -P   -p ../raw_samples/run3/ -o ../samples3/ -b barcodes_AA.txt -e pstI -r -c  --inline-inline

  ```
  Not that good but ok results: